 Dissatisfaction gets you feeling loved

 This is a HUGE reason for CD and it’s usually completely unconscious.
-For some of us, the quickest way to get the attention of carers as a baby and growing child was when we were in distress, sad, hurt, uncomfortable or DISSATISFIED.
+For some of us, the way to get the attention of carers as a child was to be in distress or DISSATISFIED.

-The rest of the time, when we were occupied or not in intense need or distress, we were largely ignored.
-Thus, we learned that the way to get hugged, feel loved, be seen and heard was to suffer, be sad, cry out in dissatisfaction.
+The rest of the time, when we were not in distress, we were largely left to our own devices.
+Thus, we learned that the way to get attention was to be sad, cry out in dissatisfaction.

 Is this striking a chord in you?
 Do you regularly find yourself wanting to grizzle, complain, fault find, especially around your intimate others even though things aren’t that bad?
 Could it be that getting sad, finding something to be dissatisfied with, is the best way to get their full and complete focus and attention?